Argent77/A7-add_kit_ex/a7-add_kit_ex/readme-add_kit_ex.txt

                         number your kit is assigned in kit.ids.
 Returns -1 if the kit couldn't be installed.

 Diagnostic parameters for general use:
+INT_VAR forbid_specialist_slot  (optional) If this parameter is non-zero then kit installation will fail if the parent
+                                class of the kit has access to arcane magic (Mage, Bard, etc.) and the calculated kit slot would inherit specialist mage restrictions.
 INT_VAR suppress_warnings       (optional) 0 or 1.
 Warnings will be printed as regular messages if set to non-zero.

 Experimental parameters for testing purposes only (!!!DO NOT CHANGE WITHOUT A GOOD REASON!!!)